Black-Frost/Black-Frost.github.io/content/about/index.md

 Currently a CS student at Ho Chi Minh City University of Technology and a member of team [Efiens](https://blog.efiens.com/team/).

-My main category is Reverse Engineering.
+My main CTF category is Reverse Engineering.

 That's all about me, hope you have a good time on this blog :D.